Wesley-Playz/My-Browser/README.md

 # My-Browser

-I browser I made because I was bored
+My Browser is a browser that I made because I was bored